The climb is over! Descending from Cheviot tunnel (2012)

 Riders on the Bonnie Doon Bridge with plenty of water in Lake Eildon (2011)

-A high standard rail trail traversing undulating farmland.
+Formerly known as the Goulburn River High Country Rail Trail, this is a high standard rail trail traversing undulating farmland.

 Features the only tunnel on a rail trail in Victoria and a long bridge across Lake Eildon.

 Almost all of the bridges have been made trafficable and the few low level crossings are easily graded.

 There are several crossings of major rural highways

 The surface is either a bitumised granite, which is suitable for wheel chairs and prams, and compacted gravel which may not be suitable for wheel chairs and prams in sections.
 Where possible a separate bridle path is provided for horses.